holdenlee/philosophocle/posts/how-i-became-a-creativist.md

 I took a deep breath.
 "I'm having this crisis, I just went to trivia night at the Electric Eel, and if I were to compare myself to a tree, each question they asked me wounded me like a swing of an ax..."

-"I'd love to help you," came the voice at the other end of the line, "but I'm helping someone deal with a breakup right now, and I think that losing at trivia night is a triviality in comparison...
+"I'd love to help you," came the voice at the other end of the line, "but I'm helping someone deal with a breakup right now.
+I grant that losing at trivia night is a bad experience, but wouldn't you say it's a bit more... trivial?
 Give the phone back to Lisa, she can find you someone else."

 Lisa dialed another number (no response), and another (already busy with a befriendee).
-She checked the charts, "Joe takes the 3-4am shift off to listen to the radio hour, Jannie and Lura are out of town this week...
+She checked the charts, "Joe takes the 3-4am shift off to listen to the [radio hour](PHSS.html), Jannie and Lura are out of town this week...
 I hate to say this, but we don't have any befrienders available today."
 She wrung her hands.
 "Looks like the world is just shitting on you today, you literally came the only time that we don't have a single person available.
 I'll give you a rain check on that, you can come for a free friend anytime...
 Here, why don't you listen to the radio, perhaps it will have some 'Mellow beats' like last week."

 But instead it was some kind of primal screeching accompanied by clangs of metal.